cakephp/docs/en/core-libraries/global-constants-and-functions.rst

 component classes), but many others make working with arrays or strings a little easier.

-We’ll also cover some of the constants available in CakePHP applications.
+We'll also cover some of the constants available in CakePHP applications.
 Using these constants will help make upgrades more smooth, but are also convenient ways to point to certain files or directories in your CakePHP application.